 - Development and integration of the hardware and software for the RGS including the rehabilitation scenarios, social network capability, user interface and the information management system.

 - Development of user centred and neuroscientifically grounded diagnostic and training scenarios;

 - Evaluation of the clinical impact of the RGS at the functional and neuronal ;

 - Gathering of user requirements involving all the stakeholders using the RGS system and evaluation of the usability and accessibility of RGS.

-Establishment of the theoretical and empirical foundation of the rehabilitation and diagnostics methods implemented in the system.
+Establish the theoretical and empirical foundation of the rehabilitation and diagnostics methods implemented in the system.

-Expected results and impact:
+Expected results and impact

 The RGS will directly improve the Quality of Life of the increasing number of Elderly people in need of rehabilitation for motor deficits of their upper extremities; and improve accessibility to healthcare therapy/home assistance and to a novel and highly innovative ICT based product.

 We are now listing the most important aspects: